Rashid Khalidi: NYC teacher training program

 In 2005 Khalidi's participation in a New York City teacher training program was ended by the city's Schools Chancellor.
 Chancellor Joel I. Klein issued a statement that "Considering his past statements, Rashid Khalidi should not have been included in a program that provided professional development for Department of Education teachers and he won't be participating in the future."
 Following the decision, Columbia University president Lee Bollinger spoke out on Khalidi's behalf, writing: "The department's decision to dismiss Professor Khalidi from the program was wrong and violates First Amendment principles...
 The decision was based solely on his purported political views and was made without any consultation and apparently without any review of the facts."

 2008 U.S. presidential campaign

 Consequent to publication by the Los Angeles Times of an article about Obama's attendance at a 2003 farewell dinner for Khalidi, their relationship became an issue in the campaign.
 Some opponents of Barack Obama claimed that the relationship between Obama and Khalidi was evidence that Obama would not maintain a pro-Israel foreign policy if elected.
 When asked, Obama called his own commitment to Israel "unshakeable" and said he does not consult with Khalidi on foreign policy.
 Opponents of Republican candidate John McCain pointed out that he had served as chairman of the International Republican Institute (IRI) during the 1990s which provided grants worth $500,000 to the Center for Palestine Research and Studies, which was co-founded by Khalidi, for the purpose of polling the views of the Palestinian people.

-WBEZ interview

-In a January 2017 interview with public broadcaster WBEZ, Khalidi said pro-Israel people would ‘infest’ the incoming Trump Administration.
-Khalidi later referred to it as "infelicitous phrasing."